 On December 16, 2021, the PSC instituted a proceeding for a new Central Hudson audit in its Order Initiating a Management & Operations Audit.
-The audit will be conducted by an independent auditor selected by DPS Staff as announced at the March 2022 PSC session.
+The audit is being conducted by an independent auditor selected by DPS Staff as announced at the March 2022 PSC session.
 The scope of the audit includes issues from the previous audit for follow-up, as well as the planning and implementation of the Company's information systems, including its customer information system, improvements to the electric load forecasting processes to support grid modernization and CLCPA goals, and various elements of pipeline safety.
-The Company has received and continues to respond to several rounds of data requests and has begun to schedule and conduct interviews with subject matter experts.
+Discovery has concluded after 689 information requests and 42 interviews with subject matter experts and various members of Central Hudson's Board of Directors.
+Currently, the Company awaits a copy of the Draft Report which is due to Department of Public Service Staff by October 31, 2022.